-- 3.9.1 Clients should be informed that Association members abide by a Complaints Procedure. - 3.9.2 All complaints should first be referred to the therapist in question for resolution. - 3.9.3 If a resolution cannot be found, the complaint can be referred in writing to: EAPH Professional Standards Officer, c/o, 116 Barton Road East, Dundrum, Dublin 16.
+- 3.9.1 Clients should be informed that Association members abide by a Complaints Procedure. - 3.9.2 All complaints should first be referred to the therapist in question for resolution. - 3.9.3 If a resolution cannot be found, the complaint can be referred in writing to: EAPH Professional Standards Officer.